whats-good/uniform-graphql/README.md

 }>;
 ```

 > As you can see, there are many ways to resolve the same type.
 Luckily, you will **never** have to write out these types by hand.
 In fact, you will **never** need to write out any types while coding your resolvers.
-All will be automatically derived from your unified types.
+All will be automatically derived from your `uniform` types.
 All you need to do is to fill in the blanks.

 ## Roadmap